2025 Fall and 2026 Winter start program maps

 Communication electives and general electives are interchangeable by term, provided the number of electives listed above are taken over the two terms.

-General Electives may be chosen at from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+*FSSH electives are non-required courses offered by the Faculty of Social Science and Humanities with subject codes: ALSU, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI and SUST.

 For further clarification, please email your Academic Advisor.